dmwm/PHEDEX/Documentation/README/README-ProdHarvest.txt

 The link between Production and PhEDEx is the Production summary file.
-It is created after successful completion of a Production job and contains all the information needed to inject the produced data into Phedex.
+It is created after successful completion of a Production job and contains all the information needed to inject the produced data into PhEDEx.

 Files are "atomically" injected run-by-run (per job basis) as they become available from Production.
 There is no need to wait until the data have